-The City's project management plan is a living document specific to the project that is continually updated through the design and construction process.
+Additional details on the project delivery approach and project teaming will be detailed in a project management plan developed by the City.
+The City's project management plan is a living document that is continually updated through the life of the project.
 Input from the design contractor and construction manager will be included in the document as the project progresses.
-At a minimum, the project management plan will clearly identify the projects scope, team member roles and responsibilities, critical stakeholders, project risks and the project procurement plan.
+At a minimum, project management plan will clearly identify the projects scope, team member roles and responsibilities, critical stakeholders, project risks and the project procurement plan.

-The City's Engineer of Record Contract or an equivalent existing procured agreement will be utilized to develop contract documents including design plans, construction specifications costs estimates, a basis of design report and public rendering of impacts and improvements.
-Staff expect that construction of the project may require an open-bid procurement process.
+The City's Engineer of Record Contract or an equivalent existing procured agreement will be utilized to develop contract documents including design plans, construction specifications, and costs estimates.
+A basis of design report and public rendering of impacts and improvements may be included to support the green infrastructure aspect of the project, contingent on the design development process.
+The City expects that the inlet construction work in the pilot area will be performed using a contractor that is already under contract with the City procured per state requirements.